puristajs/purista/website/doc/handbook/2_building_business-logic/logging.md

 - serviceVersion
 - serviceTarget (available logged in context of a command or subscription)
 - principalId (if available)
-- traceId
-- spanId
+- tenantId (if available)
-- parentSpanId
+- traceId (custom traceId)
-- traceFlags
+- OpenTelemetry traces

 When messages are logged - the message payload will be removed to prevent leaking of data.